opengenpos/genpos/README.md

 sign-in.
 As part of making the source code open source, those portions of the source code were eliminated in cooperation with those vendors.

-## Removal of proprietary information
+## Base source code version of GenPOS

-This version of the source code is based on Release 2.3.2 of GenPOS which includes support for:
+This version of the source code is based on Release 2.3.2 of GenPOS.
+This was the final version of the source code however this version was never released into the field.
+Release 2.3.2 was based on Rel 2.3.1 which was released into the field however it does contain one large change 64 bit totals.
+This change means that Third Party applications for Release 2.3.1 will probably not work correctly.

-  - 64 bit totals
+Relase 2.0.0 of NHPOS, since rebranded as GenPOS, contained the following major changes from Release 1.4 of NHPOS.

+  - use of OPOS controls for peripherials such as receipt printers
+  - support for touchscreen terminals as well as keyboards
+  - Layout Manager screen design utility for customized screen design
+  - support for Asian languages as well as increases in number of characters in mnemonics
+  - auto coupons to automatically present possible coupons based on PLUs in transaction

+Release 2.3.1 includes support for:

   - LAN kitchen printers
+  - USB devices such as scales
+  - 500 Thousand PLUs
   - changes and improvements to the PEP utility and PCSample utility
   - Out of Scope Datacap electronic payment to eliminate need for PCI-DSS assessments
+  - support for Out of Scope EMV card processing using the Datacap electronic payment control

+ Release 2.3.2 added support for 64 bit totals along with some improvements in the PEP and PCSample utilities.

+ The source code base in this GitHub repository contains additional changes from the code base of Release 2.3.2 in order to eliminate proprietary information as well as to eliminate no longer needed source code.
+Over the years some functionality was added which made some existing functionality obsolete however the source code remained.
+With the initial version of the source code uploaded to this repository, the source for that functionality is being removed in order to make the source code smaller and easier to understand.

+  - using Datacap Out of Scope software components
-  - use of OPOS controls for peripherials such as receipt printers
+  - storage of account holder information for Preauth as well as Store and Forward
-  - Layout Manager screen design utility
+  - Journal printing replaced by Electronic Journal

+  Due to the age of some of the functionality that has gone unused and not been reviewed and updated, some features may not be compatible with more recent devices.

+   - beverage dispensers for bars
+   - scales
+   - kitchen display systems

+ ## Removal of proprietary information

-As part of reaching agreement for making GenPOS open source, some proprietary information was removed.
+As part of reaching agreement for making GenPOS open source, some proprietary information was removed from the source code before putting the source up into this GitHub repository at the request of the owners.
+To use these software components, a development agency must arrange a licensing agreement with the suppliers in order to access the necessary components and documentation.
   - Datacap electronic payment interfaces
   - DigitalPersona biometrics interfaces